SoldatXwing/SoldatXwing/README.md

 - 👋 Hi, I’m @SoldatXwing
-- 👀 I’m interested in Linux
+- 👀 I’m interested in C#, JS
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning C'
-- 💞️ I’m looking to collaborate on idk what collaborate is lol
+- 💞️ I’m looking to collaborate with no one bc i am bad Programmer
 - 📫 How to reach me idk maybe write me on githube

 <!---